yongerlii/yongerlii.github.io/content/project/example/index.md

 ---
 title: Vertical Research Project
-summary: A study or research endeavor that delves deeply into a specific subject or field, exploring it comprehensively and often over an extended period.
+summary: refers to a study or research endeavor that delves deeply into a specific subject or field, exploring it comprehensively and often over an extended period.
 This type of project aims to advance knowledge within a particular domain by conducting in-depth research, experiments, and analyses.
 tags:
-  #- Deep Learning
+  - Vertical Research Project
 date: '2023-11-26T00:00:00Z'

 # Optional external URL for project (replaces project detail page).